thunderrabbit/automatic-happiness/content/workers/g_choppy.md

 +++
-Title = "Green Cutter"
-date = "2017-06-10T09:12:39-05:00"
+Title = "G. Choppy, professional cutter" date = "2017-06-10T09:12:39-05:00"
 Type = "workers"
 Thumbnail = "img/guest/ajohnston.jpg"
 Description = "The one with the sword"
 +++

-The green cutter is one of the characters who has a very specific job and only that job his job is to cut wood and that's all he does.
+G. Choppy is one of the characters who has a very specific job and only that job his job is to cut wood and that's all he does.

 I tried to make the cuts happen by him raising his sword for three frames which equals one quarter of one second in movie Playback times before he makes the cut.